ToughStoneX/MVS_Evaluation_Benchmark/README.md

  - [2022-12-01] Upload evaluation code of BlendedMVS.
  - [2022-12-01] Upload our processed MVS dataset for BlendedMVS evaluation.
  - [2022-12-01] Upload our processed ground truth for BlendedMVS evaluation.
+ - [2022-12-01] Upload evaluation code of GTA-SFM.
+ - [2022-12-01] Upload our processed ground truth for GTA-SFM evaluation.
+ - [2022-12-01] Upload our processed ground truth for GTA-SFM evaluation.

 ## To-do

- - Upload evaluation code of GTA-SFM.
- - Upload our processed ground truth for GTA-SFM evaluation.
- - Upload our processed ground truth for GTA-SFM evaluation.
+ - Run several MVS models on these benchmarks and create a leaderboard comparison.

 ## Brief Introduction